sophia-aaa/GenChecker/README.md

 # GenChecker

-This tool <i>GenChecker</i> was developed to study the alternative use of generics in thesis unsafe packages.
+This tool <i>GenChecker</i> was developed for the thesis "Code Transformation for Safety: Leveraging Generics to Refactor Unsafe Package Usages in Go" to replace the usage of unsafe package by generics in Go.
+<br>This project was developed using the ast, astutil packages in go.
 Type
 ```
 go run . - "<path>/<filename.go>"